databrary/policies/visit planning/welcome_to_databrary.md

 # Collecting metadata

 We know you already collect a lot of information about your data in your lab, but maybe you don't keep all that information in one place.
 Think about what kind of information you collect and where that information is.
-We will want you to pull all your session and participant information together and send it to us.
+We want you to pull all your session and participant information together in spreadsheet and send it to us.
 There are a few pieces of information that are the most critical for us to have: **test date**, **birth date** and **what level of sharing the participant consented to**.
 We do collect any information that you are willing to share with us.
 Below are a some of the types of information we would like to have.
 As you read through these, think about if you have that information somewhere and where that information is.
 Also, think about what other kinds of information you collect that we did not include below.

 ### Information about the session
 A session refers to a single visit or observation period.
 Participants may be observed at multiple sessions (e.g., longitudinal studies) and you should provide information for each session.
 Multiple participants may be observed at a single session (two siblings observed playing together) and you should provide information for each participant.